Indigenous Trees

 Juniperus procera Trees

 Within the map, Circle (B) provides assistance in finding objects otherwise obscured.
 Hence, to the right side within the loop (B) appears the unique crown location of these native Juniper procera trees.
 They appear on a somewhat sturdy raised elevated plane above the open field (39) - (B).
 They constitute several impressive muscularly furrowed and native Juniperus procera trees where their crumpled appearance towers awe-inspiring dominate the surroundings like silent creatures from a past.
 These trees appear mysterious in complexity, imprinting the landscape with the farmhouse, pleasantly resting just below, and giving the impression of a real majestic antiquity character over the scene.
-This Circle (B) can be used as a discreet directional pointer of the type that uses the traditional dial.
+This Circle (B) can be used as a discreet directional pointer that uses the traditional dial.
 The pointer's intended tip is an excellent tool for finding otherwise hidden objects.
 Thus, the intended end set at 3:30 shows a pleasantly elevated area above the field (39).

 Podocarpus Trees, Paths - The Map Loop (B)

-When using map circle (B) as an intended pointer, restrict to 60% of its total length at four o'clock, and it becomes possible to find a magnificent native Podocarpus tree to the left of the hiking trail (link above).
+When using map circle (B) as an intended pointer, restrict to 60% of its total length at four o'clock, and it becomes possible to find a magnificent native Podocarpus tree to the left of the hiking trail (link below).
 The intended direction indicator in the maps allows a method to be used here with a limited length in the intended dial.
 This method assists in distinguishing objects farther but also more centrally located on the map loop (B)'s intended clockwork.
 This undulated hillside includes a magnificent meadow (39) - (B) with an irresistibly picturesque farmhouse next to the path.
+The intended pointer clockwork gives direction, and when its outermost tip reaches its full extent at 4:30, it points to a concealed and dense forest area just south of the field (39)-(B).
+To see several other indigenous Podocarpus trees requires looking just below this field (39) and to the right side in the lower part of this circle (B).

-The Wild and Fertile Forest from the Ancient Era.
+The Wild and Fertile Forest from the Ancient Era

 This original and compact Juniper forest (40) on the eastern hillside, just to the right of (16), is captivatingly wild and consists of more than 50-year-old indigenous Juniperus procera trees.
-These native trees provide a unique contact to this dramatic but gentle Nature with its inviting and refreshing touch of high mountainous altitude.
+These native trees provide a unique contact to this dramatic but gentle Nature with their inviting and refreshing touch of high mountainous altitude.
 Yet this landscape and its native forests, surprises with nearly magical furrowed proportions of primaeval lushness, reveal a natural and incredible Highland scenery beyond what a visitor would usually expect in proximity to the Capital.
 This native Juniper woodland (40) is massive in appearance and stunning in vitality, with a perfect, lush and dense undergrowth.

 The Resting Place from the Era of Dreams

 When arriving at this high altitude, at the outer threshold of the high plateau (16), the appearance delivers many unique views and impressions, even a captivating surprise with a group of impressive, majestic Juniper trees.
-Albeit, the more ancient Juniper trees in this area remain hidden from the camera just some steps uphill from point (16), where they appear gracefully magnificent and inviting just above the outer rim of the high plateau.
-However, even though concealed from this camera view in the header image, they allure in complete contact with a magnificent open room below their green crown.
+However, the more ancient Juniper trees in this area remain hidden from the camera just some steps uphill from point (16), where they appear gracefully magnificent and inviting just above the outer rim of the high plateau.
+However, even though concealed from this camera view in the header image, they are in complete contact with a magnificent open room below their green crown.
 Hence, while gazing down the southern slope from point (16) towards the dim-capped Capital far below, these trees irresistibly entice as the cosiest surprise just 50 metres back and upward from the header image's view, yet with their mighty guise in overwhelming contact.

 Grand Views and Trees from the Past Aeons